Top 10 Air Purifying Indoor Plants

 Common NameRubber Plant, Rubber Tree

-BenefitsBig shiny leaves clean dust + grows tall like indoor tree
+BenefitsBig shiny leaves; grows tall like an indoor tree

 Water it weekly and wipe leaves monthly (they sparkle!).
 It grows slowly upward like a proper tree – perfect for filling empty corners.
 Keep away from pets though – its milky sap irritates skin.